About the Journal

 "All what we do around digital “everything”, ends up impacting life of people, saving lives and killing people, improving health and well-being, or hurting and provoking suffering.
 Really, daily.
 And this is why we have to do it seriously, building strong evidence, solid foundations.
 We cannot hide behind statistics, profit or “quick wins” to accept everything, anything.
 These numbers, they are us."

-Amanda Iannaccio, Managing Editor, JMIR Publications
+Amanda Iannaccio, Managing Editor

 Join the Editorial Board